adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 Migrations to update the database._  That's fairly specific and is common to all applications based on Entity Framework that use code-first models.

+!!! tip
-> There is an alternative here called **Database First Models**.
+    There is an alternative here called **Database First Models**.
 In this alternative, you create the database first then create the models to match.
 However, Azure Mobile Apps requires specific configuration of mobile tables that you will need to take care of.
-See the section on using existing SQL tables later on for details.
+See [the section](#using-an-existing-sql-table) on [using existing SQL tables](#using-an-existing-sql-table) later on for details.

 The first step is to enable migrations.
 Go to **View** -> **Other Windows** -> **Package Manager Console**.
 This window will generally appear in the same place as your Output and Error List windows at the bottom